-It’s the start of the year, and it’s got us thinking about how lucky we are to be living in a country with so many nationalities, religions and cultures to celebrate.
-There’s always a festival or event to get excited about, and tons of fun-filled indoor and outdoor activities for the kids to partake in.
-So, we’ve put together a handy guide to what’s happening and when.
+With Chinese New Year upon us, it’s got us thinking about how lucky we are to be living in a country with so many nationalities, religions and cultures to celebrate.
+There’s always a festival or cultural event to get excited about, and tons of fun-filled indoor and outdoor activities for the kids to partake in.
+So, we’ve put together a handy guide to what’s happening and when here in Singapore – all the cultural events and religious festivals to mark in your diaries.
 Get ready to party, people!

 Hindu devotees embark on this annual procession to declare their faith and offer thanks, in honour of Lord Subrahmanya, who represents virtue, youth and power.
 This is not a sight for the faint-hearted – devotees carry a ‘kavadi’, which often has spikes that pierce into the body.
 The pieces of wood or steel are usually adorned with flowers, palm leaves and peacock feathers and can weigh up to 40kg.
 The festival is a trial of mind over matter.

 Arguably the biggest event in the Chinese community is Chinese New Year.
 Also known as Lunar New Year or Spring Festival, it begins on the first day of the first month in the lunar calendar (it’s also big with Koreans, too!).
 It’s a 15-day extravaganza where new clothes are worn, auspicious red packets (ang bao) are doled out, and families reunite over hearty reunion dinners.

 Chingay (12 February 2022)